simo2712/VI_kpmg_data_analytics/README.md

 </p>

 ## Introduction
-This Virtual Internship is a simulation of real tasks that KPMG are facing daily.
+This Virtual Internship is a simulation of a business case similar to what KPMG faces daily.
 Sprocket Central Pty Ltd (fictional company), a medium-size bikes & cycling accessories organization, need help to find meaningful insights in their datasets.
-These insights are useful for marketing to better target customers.
+These insights are useful for marketing to better target the adversting campaigns on new customers.

 The structure of the project is divided into three main tasks:
 1. Data Quality Assessment